25 Creative Hobbies to Try When You Feel Overwhelmed

 4. Creative Journaling

 Not a diary.
-Not a gratitude list if that is not your thing.
-Creative journaling is just getting stuff out of your head and onto a page in whatever form it wants to take.
+Not a gratitude list if that's not your thing.
+Just getting stuff out of your head and onto a page in whatever form it wants to take.
 Words, scribbles, color, tape, pressed leaves, a frustrated sentence written in all caps.

-Research in the Journal of Personality and Social Psychology found that expressive writing helps organize intrusive thoughts and bring down the internal volume of anxiety.
+Research found that expressive writing helps organize intrusive thoughts and bring down the internal volume of anxiety.
 Getting it on paper means your brain no longer has to hold it.

 Let it be ugly.
 Ugly journaling still works.